Existence of phase transition for percolation using the Gaussian Free Field: Integrating out the random environment

 for every $n\geq n_0$, $\lambda\ge n^{-1}$ and $q\ge1/2$, thus concluding the proof. \end{proof}

 \paragraph{Acknowledgments} This project was initiated during a visit to IHES.
 The authors thank the institution for making this collaboration possible.
 This research was supported by the ERC CriBLaM, an IDEX grant from Paris-Saclay, and the NCCR SwissMAP.
 AY is partially supported by the Israel Science Foundation (grant no. 1346/15).
+Severo's work was also supported by Fonds National Suisse.
 We thank Roland Bauerschmidt, Itai Benjamini, Tom Hutchcroft, S\'ebastien Martineau and Alain-Sol Sznitman for comments and references.
+We would also like to thank the anonymous referees for their valuable comments and corrections.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}